Kacper2323/TBTE_framework/README.md

 ## TBTE Framework is (will be) a set of tools to train and evaluate machine learning based trading bots.

+## For examples see **notebook.ipynb**.
+It's easier to keep them there since there is too many changes this early in the project.

 For now, I am still uncertain about the architecture of the project.
 It will for sure change over time, maybe completely.

 BinanceAPI.py is self explanatory, it contains a BinanceClient class handling communication with the servers.